awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-install-plugin.md

-# \(Optional\) Install the Session Manager plugin for the AWS CLI<a name="session-manager-working-with-install-plugin"></a>
+# Install the Session Manager plugin for the AWS CLI<a name="session-manager-working-with-install-plugin"></a>

-If you want to use the AWS Command Line Interface \(AWS CLI\) to start and end sessions that connect you to your managed nodes, you must first install the Session Manager plugin on your local machine\.
-The plugin can be installed on supported versions of Microsoft Windows, macOS, Linux, and Ubuntu\.
+To use the AWS Command Line Interface \(AWS CLI\) to initiate sessions with your managed nodes, you must first install the *Session Manager plugin* on your local machine\.
+You can install the plugin on supported versions of Microsoft Windows, macOS, Linux, and Ubuntu\.

-**Use the latest version of the Session Manager plugin**
+**Always use the latest Session Manager plugin version**
-The Session Manager plugin is updated occasionally with enhanced functionality\.
-We recommend that you regularly ensure you're using the latest version of the plugin\.
+We occassionally update the Session Manager plugin with new or enhanced functionality\.
+Therefore we recommend that you always install the most recent version\.
 For more information, see [Session Manager plugin latest version and release history](#plugin-version-history)\.

-**Installation prerequisite**
+**Install the required AWS CLI version**
-AWS CLI version 1\.16\.12 or later must be installed on your local machine in order to use the Session Manager plugin\.
+To use the Session Manager plugin, you must have AWS CLI version 1\.16\.12 or later installed on your local machine\.

 **Topics**
 + [Install the Session Manager plugin on Windows](#install-plugin-windows)